deten/home-assistant.github.io/source/_components/media_player.samsungtv.markdown

 - **timeout** (*Optional*): The time-out in seconds for the communication with the TV.
 Defaults to 0 (no timeout).
 - **mac** (*Optional*): The MAC address of the Samsung Smart TV, eg. `00:11:22:33:44:55:66`.
 Required for power on support via wake on lan.

+`Samsungtv` component requires websockets.
+HA is installed in a virtual environment so all python packages are independent. you have to activate the virtual environment :

+$ sudo su -s /bin/bash homeassistant (or substitute "hass" for "homeassistant"  or whatever your virtual environment is called)
+$ cd /srv/homeassistant
+$ python3 -m venv .
+$ source /srv/homeassistant/bin/activate

+then install websockets
+$pip3 install websocket-client

 Currently known supported models:

 - C7700